Heading to Rome but unsure about which museums to visit or what to see other than the Sistine Chapel?

 4. Palazzo Barberini

-He quickly started plans to build an impressive structure with the help of famed architect Carlo Moderno.
-After his death, the job was passed to Gian Lorenzo Bernini.
+The man who would later become the infamous Pope Urban VIII purchased this plot of land from the Sforza family (hailing from Milan) who were using it as a vineyard.
+He quickly made plans to build an impressive structure with the help of famed architect Carlo Moderno.
+After Moderno’s death, the job went to Gian Lorenzo Bernini.
 It was finished in 1633 and filled with art.

 Famous Works of Art Inside:

-- Exterior Facade & Gardens
+- Exterior Facade and Gardens

 - Helicoidal Staircase by Borromini (most notable attraction)